top of page

 Candle Shapes and Styles to Consider

-• Decorative candles that act as part of your décor
+• Decorative candles act as part of your décor.

-• Flower candles to add a soft, welcoming touch
+• Flower candles add a soft, welcoming touch.

-• Sculptural shapes for console tables and shelves
+• Sculptural shapes work well on console tables and shelves.

-• Medium jar candles for a steady but controlled scent
+• Medium jar candles provide a steady but controlled scent.

 Best Scented Candles for the Dining Room